 SSDI calculations are complicated, and the total varies per person.
 Your monthly benefits will depend on how much you’ve paid into Social Security through wages.
 The severity of your disability does not matter in the calculation.

-While you can make basic calculations to get a general idea of how much your benefits will be, ultimately, you’ll need the assistance of one of our experienced lawyers to learn how your SSDI is calculated.
-To learn more about how your SSDI gets calculated, let’s look at how the Social Security Administration (SSA) approaches calculation.
+While you can make basic calculations to get a general idea of how much your benefits will be, ultimately, you’ll need the assistance of an Atlanta Social Security Disability lawyer to learn how your SSDI is calculated.

 Your payments could be lower or higher than the average for different reasons.
-For example, some disabilities, like blindness, automatically get more money than other disabilities.
+For example, some disabilities, like blindness, automatically get more money than others.
 Speak with an SSDI lawyer to see if your situation qualifies for more money.

 Get the strong arm

 Your SSDI benefits come from your “covered earnings.”
-When you worked a job, your employer deducted a portion for Social Security (FICA) taxes.
-If you were self-employed, part of your taxes would go to Social Security.
+When you worked, your employer deducted a portion for Social Security (FICA) taxes.
+The government takes a portion of a self-employed individual’s taxes for Social Security.

 To qualify for SSDI, you must have earned enough work credits.